 - How can you possibly think of sending store bought goodies to your child’s school party.
 What will everyone think?

-What do you have to give yourself permission to do (or not to do) in order to have the Christmas you desire?
+Think about this question.
+What do you need to do (or not to do) in order to have the Christmas you desire?

 Here are mine.
 I give myself permission to